albatros13/spam-classifier/README.md

 The module contains a helper, Jupyter file prepare_data.ipynb, to load and extract training and testing data from the SpamAssassin public mail corpus "http://spamassassin.apache.org/old/publiccorpus/"

+For predicting whether a text is spam or not, call function `predict_spam`.
+For getting prediction probability, call function `spam_probability`.

 ## Input
 For spam classifier training, call `train_classifier` function; its `data_path` parameter expects a path to a folder with the following structure: